-4 Hour Emergency Access Target
+Four Hour Emergency Access Target

 The Emergency Department is the department where many patients initially come for care.
-The graph below demonstrates that over the past six years, emergency department attendances have risen overall by 5.9%.
+The following graph demonstrates that over the past six years, emergency department attendances have risen by 5.9%.

 The Trust is required to meet the target of 95% of patients spending four hours or less from arrival to admission, transfer or discharge.
-The Trust did not achieve the target for the year with a final position of 86.63%.
+The Trust did not achieve the target with a final position of 86.63%.